-Medical marijuana (currently legal in 29 states and Washington D.C.) is, for some migraineurs, a true lifesaver.
+Medical marijuana is, for some migraineurs, a true lifesaver.
 One major reason?
 Research suggests it can be useful as both a preventative method of treatment and to cut an attack short.
 The biggest thing you’ll need to sort out is getting your license, as many states still have pretty strict rules about who gets access.
 Talk to your neurologist about that.

 Once you’ve got your card, it’s a matter of figuring out what kind of cannabis will be most effective.
 As you may know, there are two main components—THC (the one that gets you high) and CBD (which tends to make you feel chill, but not high).
 It's a process of trial and error, so don't get discouraged if you don't find the right match instantly.
 “Finding the right combination of the two main ingredients can take some time," Dr. Mauskop explains.
 "Some patients need one type for prevention—often low THC and high CBD—and another for acute therapy, often a 1:1 ratio of THC and CBD.”

-Migraine trigger foods vary widely amongst patients, making it hard to give dietary recommendations that'll help everyone.
+Migraine-trigger foods vary widely amongst patients, making it hard to give dietary recommendations that'll help everyone.
 But there are a few key supplements known to benefit a wide range of people.
-Many of them, Dr. Grosberg explains, relate to the observation that migraines are related to dysfunctional mitochondria (the powerhouses of our cells).
+Many of them, Dr. Grosberg explains, relate to the observation that migraine attacks are related to dysfunctional mitochondria (the powerhouses of our cells).

 A common recommendation for migraine patients is magnesium.
 “Magnesium deficiency is present in up to half of migraine sufferers,” Dr. Mauskop notes.
-Assuming you've spoken with your own doctor first, Dr. Mauskop recommends a magnesium glycinate supplement starting at 400 mg per day.
-A happy side effect?
-The nutrient can also help soothe muscle tension, stress, and sleep issues.
+But it's always best to talk with your doctor about whether a supplement is right for you, and if so, what the best dose would be for your specific situation.

 Subsequently, the inner ear, sinuses, and Eustachian tubes (a part of the middle of the ear) become imbalanced, and this can trigger a migraine.
 And it doesn’t take a drastic shakeup in the air to make this happen.
 “A change in barometric pressure as little as .20 millibars can impact the pressure in the ear canal and lead to a migraine,” Dr. Hutchinson explains.